evrimuysal/Proxmox-Logger/README.md

 To manually release a new version:

-1. Update version in `debian/changelog` and `build/debian/control`
-2. Create a new tag: `git tag v1.0.0`
+1. Create a new tag: `git tag v1.0.0`
-3. Push the tag: `git push --tags`
+2. Push the tag: `git push --tags`
-4. GitHub Actions will automatically build and publish the package
+3. GitHub Actions will automatically build and publish the package

 ## Configuration